John R. Womersley: Work

-In 1930 Womersely left Imperial College to take up a position as a junior research officer at the Shirley Institute (British Cotton Industry Research Institute), Manchester.
+In 1930 Womersley left Imperial College to take up a position as a junior research officer at the Shirley Institute (British Cotton Industry Research Institute), Manchester.
 There he applied mathematical techniques to problems in textile manufacture, including research on cotton spinning, drafting fibrous materials, and, through L. H. C. Tippett, the use of mathematical statistics in industrial production and quality control.
 While at the Shirley Institute he also met Leslie Comrie and became interested in computational techniques.
 As a result, he spent a month at HM Nautical Almanac Office, London learning Comrie's numerical approaches.
 In 1936 he collaborated with Douglas Hartree who had built a Differential Analyser at the University of Manchester; together they devised a much cited method for the numerical integration of partial differential equations.
 In 1937, with war looming, he joined the armaments research department at Woolwich as a scientific officer, and worked on using statistical techniques applied to ballistics and ammunition proofing.
 In 1942, after the outbreak of World War II, he was appointed assistant director of scientific research at the Ministry of Supply and asked to set up and head the Advisory Service on Statistical Methods (later known as SR17).
 This organization was responsible for advice and research into ammunition supply, engineering factories and the investigations of a range of Government Inspectorates.
 It was particularly important in ensuring quality control and promoting sample inspection methods to British industry during wartime.
 In 1944 he joined the British Association mathematical tables committee and in the same year he was appointed as the first superintendent of the Mathematics Division of the National Physical Laboratory (NPL).
 In addition to being responsible for statistical quality control, NPL was tasked with building an electronic computer, for which Womersley coined the name Automatic Computing Engine (ACE), echoing Babbage's Analytical Engine.
-Womersely was therefore responsible for the set up and operation of the first national computing centre in UK.
+Womersley was therefore responsible for the set up and operation of the first national computing centre in UK.
 One of his first actions was to visit the US for a fact-finding tour, where he learned about ENIAC (Electronic Numerical Integrator and Computer), Howard Aitken's Harvard machine, George Stibitz's machines and von Neumann's plans for the binary computer, EDVAC (Electronic Discrete Variable Automatic Computer).
 On his return, he recruited Alan Turing to work on the ACE section and backed him strongly.
 Womersley also recruited Donald Davies in 1947.
 However, progress on the ACE project was delayed and Turing developed a dislike of Womersley and disdain for his abilities and left the project in 1948.
 Davies then took over from Turing and a small experimental model, pilot ACE was produced in 1950.
-Whether Womersely led NPL successfully has been questioned, although the consensus seems to be that he did a good job in difficult circumstances.
+Whether Womersley led NPL successfully has been questioned, although the consensus seems to be that he did a good job in difficult circumstances.
 He himself left the project in 1950, before the prototype pilot ACE was completed, to join the British Tabulating Machine Company (BTM), a forerunner of International Computers Limited (ICL).
 There he recognised that the computers previously developed by academia or governments were too large and expensive to be commercially viable and he recruited Andrew Booth who had developed the All Purpose Electronic Computer at Birbeck University, as a consultant to develop a smaller inexpensive computer.
 The computer copied from Booth's original design by Ray Bird was named the Hollerith Electronic Computer (HEC1), and was Britain's first mass-produced business computer.